Pumpkin Cobbler

 • Eggs – Large eggs bind the cobbler.

-• Pumpkin puree – Make sure not to get pumpkin pie filling.
+• Pumpkin puree – Make sure not to get pumpkin pie filling,

-• Sugar – A subtle sweetness addition.
+• Sugar – A subtle, sweet addition.

 • Cinnamon, ginger, and clove – The perfect fall seasoning dry ingredients blend that goes well with pumpkin.